A Noisy Approach to Intrinsically Mixed-State Topological Order: Higher-Form Symmetry and non-unitary exfoliation of Walker-Wang models

+In this language, we can hence rephrase our characterization of imTO as follows: a density matrix $\rho$ exhibits imTO if its set of strong 1-form symmetries form a non-modular anyon theory -- that is, its set of strong 1-form symmetries cannot be consistently realized in the ground state of a gapped, local 2D Hamiltonian.
+The 1-form symmetry structure of imTOs provides a useful language for characterizing the utility of these states as quantum memories.
+Note that each strong 1-form symmetry implies the existence of non-local operators commuting with the stabilizer group---the corresponding anyon Wilson loop along the non-contractible cycles of the torus.
 We may then employ the anomalies of the 1-form symmetries to characterize the structure of the code space.
-Specifically, if two 1-form symmetries have a mixed anomaly, they give rise to a pair of logical operators and hence a quantum memory, as in the $\mbZ_4^{(1)}$ TSSC.
-If a 1-form symmetry has no mixed anomalies but has a $\mbZ_N$ anomaly with $N>2$, its corresponding Wilson loops along the two cycles of the torus also yield logical operators and a quantum memory, as in the chiral semion TSSC.
-Finally, if a 1-form symmetry has no mixed anomalies and at most a $\mbZ_2$ anomaly (i.e. it is either a boson or fermion), its corresponding non-contractible Wilson loops only yield non-local stabilizers, thus yielding a classical memory.
-In passing we note that while our focus has been on the implications of strong symmetries, excitations charged under weak 1-form symmetries (hence these are confined), correspond to ``fluxes" in the language of TSSCs~\cite{bombin2014,ellison2023}.
-Higher form symmetries thus provide a convenient language with which to characterize the TSSC structure of imTOs.
+Specifically, if two strong 1-form symmetries have a mixed anomaly, they give rise to a pair of logical operators and hence a quantum memory, as in the $\mbZ_4^{(1)}$ TSSC.
+If a strong 1-form symmetry has no mixed anomalies but has a $\mbZ_N$ anomaly with $N>2$, its corresponding Wilson loops along the two cycles of the torus also yield logical operators and a quantum memory, as in the chiral semion TSSC.
+Finally, if a strong 1-form symmetry has no mixed anomalies and at most a $\mbZ_2$ anomaly (i.e. it is either a boson or fermion), its corresponding non-contractible Wilson loops only yield non-local stabilizers, thus yielding a classical memory.
+Higher form symmetries thus provide a convenient language with which to characterize the TSSC structure of Abelian imTOs.